tdwg/bdq/tg2/_review/docs/terms/bdqffdq/index.md

 - Preferred Label: RUN_HAS_RESULT
 - Definition: A bdqffdq:ResponseStatus used to indicate that that a result was correctly generated.
 - Notes: Applies to bdqffdq:Validations, bdqfdfq:Measures, and bdqffdq:Issues, but not bdqffdq:Amendments.
 For Validations and Issues, the value will be found as a bdqffdq:ResponseResult object by following bdqffdq:hasResponseResult.
 For Measures, the value could be either in the data property bdqffdq:hasResponseResultValue or could be a ResponseResult object.

 ********************

-### SingleRecord

-- Name: bdqffdq:SingleRecord
-- Type: bdqffdq:ResourceType
-- Preferred Label: Single Record
-- Definition: A single entity comprised of encoded data with a defined structure that contains one instance of a core concept from the perspective of information elements assessed for a data quality need.
-- Notes: A record from a dataset.
-May be a a database tuple in the strict sense, that is a single row in a table, or may be rows related across several tables, or a graph of data.
-A SingleRecord is Single in that it has one instance of a core concept from the perspective of information elements assessed for a UseCase.
-For example, in a use case where occurences are central, a SingleRecord would represent a single occurrence, but could have multiple identifications and multiple taxa related to it in a graph or data structure.
-However, in a UseCase where taxa are central, a SingleRecord would represent a single Taxon entity (and might have multiple occurrences related to it as part of the SingleRecord, so long as the graph was limited before reaching other Taxon entities).
-A SingleRecord, like a MultiRecord, is Encoded data with a defined structure that can be described as dcmitype:Dataset

-********************